forlond/phpunit-testing-tools/docs/jms_serializer.md

 }
 ```

-For deserialization contexts, the `TestDeserializationGraphNavigatorFactory` is initially set as default factory.
-This
+For deserialization contexts, the `TestDeserializationGraphNavigatorFactory` is initially set as the default factory.
-factory creates `DeserializationGraphNavigator` and allows to configure this navigator instance in the following manner:
+This factory creates a `DeserializationGraphNavigator` instance and allows to configure this navigator instance in the
+following manner:

 - Adding handlers to the `HandlerRegistryInterface` instance (by default is `HandlerRegistry`)
 - Changing the `AccessorStrategyInterface` instance (by default is `DefaultAccessorStrategy`)